Ironhack-Archive/bcn-webdev-cheatsheet/m3/deployment/readme.md

 - fix all the errors

+- $ cd dist && ll
+- write down the name of the folder inside dist

 ## frontend package.json

 - add engines (run `node --version` and `npm --version` in your laptop first)